Probing Picohertz Gravitational Waves with Pulsars: Supermassive Black Hole Binary Population Model

 In order to understand the detection prospects of our method, we extend the SMBHB population synthesis model from \cite{Casey-Clyde2022} to the pHz regime.
 This model takes the GWB amplitude measurement as an input, and uses it to constrain SMBHB population characteristics, including the minimum black hole mass contributing to the background, the number density of SMBHBs per unit volume, and the volume that encloses the GWB.
 Here we use this population synthesis code to anchor the pHz SMBHB population to the nHz population, creating a self-consistent model of our GW sources.

-In this model, we use dual active galactic nuclei (AGN) as tracers of SMBHBs: we assume a fixed ratio between dual AGN density $\Phi_{\mathrm{Q}}$ and SMBHB density $\Phi_{\mathrm{BHB}}$, depending on a mass ratio distribution $p(q)$:
+In this model, we use dual active galactic nuclei (AGN) as tracers of SMBHBs: we assume a fixed ratio between dual AGN density $\Phi_{\mathrm{Q}}$ and SMBHB density $\Phi_{\mathrm{SMBHB}}$, depending on a mass ratio distribution $p(q)$:

-where $M_{\mathrm{BH,1}}$ is the mass of the primary, $M_{\mathrm{BH}}$ is the total mass of the binary, and $z$ is the redshift, $q$ is the mass ratio.
+where $M_{\mathrm{BH,1}}$ is the mass of the primary, $M_{\mathrm{BH}}$ is the total mass of the binary, $z$ is the redshift, and $q$ is the mass ratio.
 The model parameters~\cite{Casey-Clyde2022} including the constant of proportionality $R$ are then extracted by fitting the integrated GWB characteristic strain to the evidence of GWB in the NANOGrav 15-year data.

 Towards the pHz regime, several effects that shrink the SMBHB orbits are likely to compete with or even dominate over the GW emission of the binary system.
-The orbits of the SMBHs which will eventually comprise the binary initially evolve under dynamical friction~\cite{BinneyTremaine2008}.
-As the SMBHs approach a separation of $\sim100$~pc, their evolution becomes dominated by three-body interactions with individual stars, also known as ``stellar hardening".
-At separations of $\sim1$ pc stellar hardening becomes inefficient as the SMBHB clears its vicinity of nearby stars.
-At this stage interactions between the SMBHB and nearby gas may become important for further shrinking the binary orbit, though the details of this process remain an open question.
+The dual--AGN that contain the SMBHs which will eventually comprise the binary initially evolves under dynamical friction~\cite{BinneyTremaine2008}.
+As the SMBHs approach a separation of $\sim100$~pc, the evolution of the dual--AGN becomes dominated by three-body interactions with individual stars, also known as ``stellar hardening".
+At separations of $\sim1$ pc stellar hardening becomes inefficient as the SMBHs clears their vicinity of nearby stars.
+At this stage interactions between the SMBHB and nearby gas may become important for further shrinking the SMBH separation, though the details of this process remain an open question.
+Hard binaries of SMBHs start to form at this separation.
+For a SMBHB of mass $10^{8}\sim 10^{10}\mathrm{{M}}_{{\odot}}$ and separation $\sim 1~\text{pc}$, the emitted GW frequencies are $\sim 10-100~\text{pHz}$.

 In our model, we include both dynamical friction and stellar hardening effects.
 We do not include the gas hardening effect and leave it for future investigation.
 Our method of pHz GW detection would be an important step to probe the various models of SMBHB evolution, manifested as a turnover that deviates from the power-law spectrum of GWB in the PTA frequency band.
+The GWB from our population model is orders of magnitude below the CW upper limits, so the noise due to GWB can be reasonably ignore in this work.